Last updated:

 Shashi-Pena syndrome was initially described in 2016 by Dr. Vandana Shashi and Dr. Loren Pena in a group of six children who had overlapping facial features and clinical findings.
 The physical findings were most prominent in the first few years of life.
 The ASXL2 gene had not previously been associated with a disease in humans.

-Patients affected with Shashi-Pena syndrome have low muscle tone (hypotonia) and a characteristic facial appearance consisting of wide-set eyes (hypertelorism) that are also prominent, droopy eyelids (ptosis), a red or pink birthmark above the bridge of the nose (glabellar nevus flammeus), low set and posteriorly rotated ears, a small mouth and enlarged head size (macrocephaly).
+Patients affected with Shashi-Pena syndrome have low muscle tone (hypotonia) and a characteristic facial appearance consisting of wide-set eyes (hypertelorism) that are also prominent, droopy eyelids (ptosis), a red or pink birthmark above the bridge of the nose (glabellar nevus simplex), low set and posteriorly rotated ears, a small mouth and enlarged head size (macrocephaly).
 Feeding difficulties early in life are common.
-Some children have low blood sugar (hypoglycemia) early in life, and rarely this can become a persistent complication.
-The early hypotonia can evolve into subsequent delays in gross motor skills that manifest as delayed walking.
-There is also a delay in speech and behavioral problems that can include aggressive behavior, attention deficit and autistic features.
-Some patients have capillary malformations in addition to the glabellar nevus flammeus, skeletal abnormalities such as an advanced bone age, curvature of the spine (scoliosis and kyphosis), overgrowth, contractures of certain joints, deep palmar and plantar creases and congenital heart defects such as atrial septal defects.
-Some patients may have seizures while having a fever and epilepsy may sometimes develop.
-Several patients have had brain abnormalities consisting of enlarged ventricles and loss of cerebral white matter.
+Some children have low blood sugar (hypoglycemia) early in life and rarely, this can become a persistent complication.
+The early hypotonia can evolve into delays in gross motor skills that manifest as delayed walking.
+Affected children may also have a delay in speech and behavioral problems that can include aggressive behavior, attention deficit and autistic features.
+Some people have capillary malformations in addition to the glabellar nevus simplex, skeletal abnormalities such as an advanced bone age, curvature of the spine (scoliosis and kyphosis), overgrowth, contractures of certain joints, deep palmar and plantar creases and congenital heart defects such as atrial septal defects.
+Some people may have seizures while having a fever and epilepsy may sometimes develop.
+Several people have had brain abnormalities consisting of enlarged ventricles and loss of cerebral white matter.

-Shashi-Pena syndrome is caused mutations in the ASXL2 gene.
-The function of the ASXL2 gene is not known to date, but may have a role in regulating gene expression during embryological development.
+Shashi-Pena syndrome is caused by changes (variants) in the ASXL2 gene.
+The function of the ASXL2 gene is not known but may have a role in regulating gene expression during embryological development.

-The disorder has been described in a variety of populations, without preference for a specific race or ethnicity.
+The disorder has been described in a variety of populations without preference for a specific race or ethnicity.
 The prevalence and incidence of Shashi-Pena syndrome are unknown.
-As of 2023, there have been 12 case reports in the medical literature.
+As of 2023, there have been 23 identified cases.

-The condition is diagnosed by DNA-based testing to look for mutations in the ASXL2 gene.
+The condition is diagnosed by DNA-based testing to look for variants in the ASXL2 gene.

 Treatment

 Supportive treatment is geared towards the known complications associated with this syndrome.
-This could include developmental therapies, cardiology surveillance for congenital heart disease, neurology evaluation and management in case of seizures, feeding evaluation if feeding difficulties and low blood sugar (hypoglycemia) are present.
-There are currently no approved therapies.
+This could include developmental therapies, cardiology surveillance for congenital heart disease, neurology evaluation and management in case of seizures and feeding evaluation if feeding difficulties and low blood sugar (hypoglycemia) are present.
+There are currently no FDA-approved therapies.

 Follow up includes a multidisciplinary approach with specialists in these areas: genetics, neurology, cardiology, endocrinology, physical and occupational therapy, feeding and speech therapy.